Genie (Girls' Generation song): 3D version

 On October 24, 2010, a 3D music video of the Korean version, was released for Samsung PAVV LED TV.
 The video begins with all nine girls sitting down, looking into crystal balls, then cutting into the beginning of the song with "Girls Generation" written in pink, sparkly lettering.
 The video features three dance sequences, one of which features a floor with cosmic-like sparkles coming out of it.
 During the video, it cuts to solo scenes of the girls playing with the crystal balls, inside are a man and a woman standing awkwardly beside each other at a bus stop, beside them is a poster with "I Wish" printed on it, and a red Mini Convertible is below it.
 The girls are then seen changing the couples clothes, and making the Mini appear out of the poster, signifying the girls are 'genies' and granting their wishes.
 The video ends with the girls waving goodbye to the couple, who then drive off in the car, with the number '37' printed on the side.

-The outfits worn by the girls follow the typical 'military' style like in the original version, with two costumes being used.
-While the all white costume with navy-esque hat reappear, the black coat, tie, short-shorts, and white undershirt replaces the khaki uniforms.
+Like the original video, the "marine girl" concept is used, with the reuse of the white uniforms and the navy blue uniforms replacing the khakis.